-Mannequin Challenge sweeps the internet
+Mannequin challenge sweeps the internet

 Everyone from celebrities to football players to soccer players to politicians are doing the mannequin challenge and doing a great job with it.

-Check out some of the cool ones from Blac Chyna, Kevin Hart, Destiny’s Child, New York Giants and the Pittsburgh Steelers and even Hilary Clinton.
+Check out some of the cool ones from Blac Chyna, Kevin Hart, Destiny’s Child, New York Giants and the Pittsburg Steelers and even Hilary Clinton.

 So, open your social media or go to YouTube check a few out or post one yourself.